 Rational expectations.
 The model assumes farmers base next year’s supply purely on the previous price and assume that next year’s price will be the same as last year (adaptive expectations).
 However, that rarely applies in the real world.
 Farmers are more likely to see it as a ‘good’ year or ‘bad year and learn from price volatility.

+Price divergence is unrealistic and not empirically seen.
+The idea that farmers only base supply on last year’s price means, in theory, prices could increasingly diverge, but farmers would learn from this and pre-empt changes in price.

+It may not be easy or desirable to switch supply.
+A potato grower may concentrate on potatoes because that is his specialty.
+It is not easy to give up potatoes and take to aubergines.

+Other factors affecting the price.
+There are many other factors affecting price than a farmers decision to supply.
+In global markets, supply fluctuations will be minimized by the role of importing from abroad.
+Also, demand may vary.
+Also, supply can vary due to weather factors.

+Buffer stock schemes.
+Governments or producers could band together to limit price volatility by buying surplus.